AlEscher/FileHasher/README.md

 - Sources included in code comments

 ## External
-I am using [Qt](https://www.qt.io/) for the GUI and [QtFramelessWindowDarkStyle](https://github.com/Jorgen-VikingGod/Qt-Frameless-Window-DarkStyle) for the dark mode
+I am using [Qt](https://www.qt.io/download-open-source) for the GUI and [QtFramelessWindowDarkStyle](https://github.com/Jorgen-VikingGod/Qt-Frameless-Window-DarkStyle) for the dark mode.
+Download the [Qt Installer](https://www.qt.io/download-qt-installer) and install version 15.5.0, add the project files in [FileHasherUI](https://github.com/AlEscher/FileHasher/tree/master/GUI/FileHasherUI) and you should be good to go.